Irbid Jordan Travel Guide

 Hub for buses and taxis to northern areas.

-Hub for public buses and taxis to the south of areas.
+Hub for public buses and taxis towards the south areas.

 For more non-stop or comfortable travel within Irbid, private taxis and ride-sharing apps are convenient alternatives to public transport.
-These options cater to different preferences and needs.
+These alternatives accommodate different preferences and needs.

 Taxis (both yellow taxis and ride-sharing services) are readily available at Irbid's North and South bus stations.